 Some of the money could come from your reserves, trusts or community shares.
-However, in some cases you’ll need a loan from an organisation like Charity Bank.
+However, in most cases you’ll need a loan from an organisation like Charity Bank.

 Charity Bank is a specialist provider of loans for community organisations, charities and social enterprises.
 We’ve helped numerous communities to protect and grow their assets.
 For example, Whitley Bay Big Local got a grant from the Community Ownership Fund to buy its premises and is now using a loan from Charity Bank to refurbish the property.
 According to CEO David Carnaffan, “Everything seemed possible with Charity Bank.”